 Many people are unaware that Missouri has a specific fund to help those who have been injured due to someone else’s negligence.
 The Missouri Tort Victims’ Compensation Fund was created to provide financial assistance to individuals harmed in situations like car crashes.
 This fund can be a vital resource, especially in cases where the at-fault party is uninsured or underinsured.
 It’s worth exploring whether your circumstances make you eligible for this support.
 An attorney can help you understand the application process and determine if this is a viable path for your situation.

-Local Legal Aid Services
+Where to Find Local Legal Aid

 While local legal aid organizations provide invaluable services, they often focus on areas outside of personal injury.
 The good news is that most personal injury attorneys, including our firm, work on a contingency fee basis.
 This means you don’t pay any legal fees unless you win your case.
 This structure makes expert legal help accessible to everyone, regardless of their financial situation.
 It’s always wise to consult with an attorney before accepting any settlement offer from an insurance company.
 A professional can help you understand the long-term costs of your injuries and fight for a settlement that truly covers your needs.